skai111/db48x/help/db48x.md

 #### Energy & Momentum

-The total relativistic energy E and the norm of the momentum p form the invariant mo·c^2 which remains the same in all frames The kinetic energy K is the difference between the total relativistic energy E and the rest energy E0 = mo·c^2.
+The total relativistic energy 'E' and the norm of the momentum 'p' form the invariant 'mo·c^2' which remains the same in all frames.
+The kinetic energy 'K' is the difference between the total relativistic energy 'E' and the rest energy 'E0 = mo·c^2'.

 #### Gravitational Time Dilation